oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_TrainingOptimizations_AMX_BF16/README.md

 ﻿# `PyTorch Training Optimizations with Advanced Matrix Extensions Bfloat16` Sample

-The `PyTorch Training Optimizations with Advanced Matrix Extensions Bfloat16` sample will demonstrate how to train a ResNet50 model using the CIFAR10 dataset using the Intel® Extension for PyTorch*.
+The `PyTorch Training Optimizations with Advanced Matrix Extensions Bfloat16` sample will demonstrate how to train a ResNet50 model using the CIFAR10 dataset using the Intel® Extension for PyTorch (IPEX).

-The Intel® Extension for PyTorch* extends PyTorch* with optimizations for extra performance boost on Intel® hardware.
+The Intel® Extension for PyTorch (IPEX) extends PyTorch* with optimizations for extra performance boost on Intel® hardware.
 While most of the optimizations will be included in future PyTorch* releases, the extension delivers up-to-date features and optimizations for PyTorch on Intel® hardware.
 For example, newer optimizations include AVX-512 Vector Neural Network Instructions (AVX512 VNNI) and Intel® Advanced Matrix Extensions (Intel® AMX).

 | Area                  | Description
 |:---                   |:---
-| What you will learn   | Training performance improvements using Intel® Extension for PyTorch* with Intel® AMX BF16
+| What you will learn   | Training performance improvements using Intel® Extension for PyTorch (IPEX) with Intel® AMX BF16
 | Time to complete      | 20 minutes
 | Category              | Code Optimization

 ## Purpose

-The Intel® Extension for PyTorch* gives users the ability to speed up training on Intel® Xeon Scalable processors with lower precision data formats and specialized computer instructions.
+The Intel® Extension for PyTorch (IPEX) gives users the ability to speed up training on Intel® Xeon Scalable processors with lower precision data formats and specialized computer instructions.
 The bfloat16 (BF16) data format uses half the bit width of floating-point-32 (FP32), lowering the amount of memory needed and execution time to process.
-You should notice performance optimization with the AMX instruction set when compared to AVX-512.
+You should notice performance optimization with the Intel® AMX instruction set when compared to AVX-512.

 ## Prerequisites